jaganmn/flint/README.md

 generic functions in **base**, partly by way of group generic functions in **methods**, so that one can typically handle `flint` vectors just as one would handle traditional numeric and complex vectors.
-By design, `flint` vectors and atomic vectors are interoperable, and methods will promote arguments as necessary.
+By design, `flint` vectors and atomic vectors are interoperable, and methods promote arguments as necessary.

 ```